-A ostract 2 1.
-Introduction 2 1.1.
-Questions on Family Income in the 2021 NHIS 2 1.2.
+A ostract 2 1 Introduction 2 1.1.
+Questions on Family Income in the 2022 NHIS 2 1.2.
 Missing Data on Family Income 3 1.3.
-Multiple Imputation of Income of 2021 NHIS 1.4.
-Objective and Contents of this Report 4 2.
-Multiple Imputation 4 2.1.
+Multiple Imputation of Income of 2022 NHIS 3 1.4.
+Objective and Contents of this Report 4 2 Multiple Imputation 4 2.1.
 Overview of Multiple Imputation 4 2.2.
-Procedure for Creating Imputations for the 2021 NHIS 5 2.2.1.
-Overview of the 2021 NHIS Imputation Procedure 5 2.2.2.
-Further Details of the Imputation Procedure 7 3.
-Analyzing Multiply Imputed Data 8 3.1.
+Procedure for Creating Imputations for the 2022 NHIS 5 2.2.1.
+Overview of the 2022 NHIS Imputation Procedure 5 2.2.2.
+Further Details of the Imputation Procedure 7 3 Analyzing Multiply Imputed Data 8 3.1.
 General Procedures 8 3.2.
-Technical Details for Analyzing Multiply Imputed Data 3.3.
-Software Packages for Analyzing Multiply Imputed Data .
-10 3.4.
-Combining Data Across Years of the NHIS .
-10 3.5.
-Analyzing Only a Single Completed Data Set .
-11 Re eferences Αį opendix A. Variables in the imputation of person-level education and employment status for adults (step1).
-14 Αį opendix B. Family-Level covariates created from all persons within a family (step 2) .
-16 Aı opendix C. Variables included in imputation of family income (step 3) 17
+Technical Details for Analyzing Multiply Imputed Data 8 3.3.
+Software Packages for Analyzing Multiply Imputed Data 10 3.4.
+Combining Data Across Years of the NHIS 11 3.5.
+Analyzing Only a Single Completed Data Set 11 R eferences 13 A opendix A. Variables in the imputation of person-level education and employment status for adults (step1) 15 A opendix B. Family-Level covariates created from all persons within a family (step 2) 18 A opendix C. Variables included in imputation of family income (step 3) 19 A opendix D. Two examples on analyzing multiply imputed data using SAS 26